Representing Veterans in Setting Up and Running Businesses

 To view the full list of Continuing Legal Education Programs, click here.

-If you have any questions about this program, please contact Patrick Boland, CLE Program Manager, or Kim Francis, Program Specialist.
+If you have any questions about this program, please contact Patrick Boland, CLE Program Manager.